geniot/jigsawpuzzle/README.md

-# jigsawpuzzle
+# About
-Jigsaw Puzzle game implemented in Go and SDL2
+Puzzle game implemented in Go and SDL2.

 ![Jigsaw Puzzle](screenshots/main.png)